-The 1-inch diameter well casings will be completed by allowing the casing to stick up approximate 1 foot above grade.
-The top of the casing will be either threaded or neatly cut and fitted with either a blank cap or a fitting suitable for connection to injection equipment.
+The 2-inch diameter well casings will be completed by allowing the casing to stick up approximate 1 foot above grade.
+The top of the casing will be either threaded to allow for threaded cap.
 As-built diagrams will be constructed for each of the TIPs.